Missing You (John Waite song): Tina Turner version

-"Missing You" was also recorded by American singer and actress Tina Turner in 1996, and was released as the third single from her ninth solo album, Wildest Dreams (1996).
-When Waite's original version of "Missing You" topped Billboard's Hot 100 in late 1984, it ended the reign of Tina Turner's "What's Love Got to Do with It".
-Turner's version of Waite's "Missing You" hit No. 12 in the UK and No. 84 in the U.S. in 1996.
+"Missing You" was also recorded by American singer and actress Tina Turner in 1996, and was released by Parlophone Records as the third single from her ninth solo album, Wildest Dreams (1996).
+When Waite's original version of "Missing You" topped the US Billboard Hot 100 in late 1984, it ended the reign of Tina Turner's "What's Love Got to Do with It".
+Turner's version of "Missing You", which was produced by Trevor Horn, hit No. 12 in the UK and No. 84 in the US in 1996.
+The accompanying music video was directed by Peter Lindbergh and premiered in mid-1996.

-The single "Missing You" included an edited single version of the track, an alternative mix and certain formats also the European non-album track "The Difference Between Us", later featured on the U.S. edition of the Wildest Dreams album.
-The B-side of the U.S. edition of the CD single was the non-album track "Do Something" which was the B-side of the UK single for "On Silent Wings".
+The single "Missing You" included an edited single version of the track, an alternative mix and certain formats also the European non-album track "The Difference Between Us", later featured on the US edition of the Wildest Dreams album.
+The B-side of the US edition of the CD single was the non-album track "Do Something" which was the B-side of the UK single for "On Silent Wings".

 Critical reception

-Larry Flick from Billboard complimented Turner's version as "a lushly arranged rendition".
+Larry Flick from Billboard magazine complimented Turner's version as "a lushly arranged rendition".
 He wrote, "Under the shrewd guidance of mega-producer Trevor Horn, Turner's distinctive growl is pushed to deliciously dramatic heights and is matched by countless layers of synths and a crisp rock backbeat.
 The combined attention of the singer's loyalists and those who simply never get enough of this timeless tune should make this cover an instant (and most deserving) winner at top 40 and AC."
-A reviewer from Music Week rated the song four out of five, adding that "a lottery show appearance and a fine cover of this John Waite hit should do the business for la Turner."
+A reviewer from Music Week gave the song a score of four out of five, adding that "a lottery show appearance and a fine cover of this John Waite hit should do the business for la Turner."